ruuda/blog/posts/an-api-for-my-christmas-tree.md

 title: An API for my Christmas tree
 break: my Christmas
 date: 2017-11-12
-synopsis: ???.
+minutes: 3
+synopsis: With a tiny server, and an Arduino to drive the lights, I connected my Christmas tree to the internet.
 run-in: It is almost
 ---

 It is almost that time of the year again.
-Time to bring out the Christmas tree, the Arduino, and the RGB LED strand.
+Time to bring out the Christmas tree, the Arduino, and the RGB LED strands.
-Let’s have a bit of fun by connecting my tree to the internet.
+Let’s have a bit of fun connecting my tree to the internet.

 Hardware
 --------